 - Highlight white is an option that can be used when we have a second white channel.
 It will affect the whiter areas.
 The sequence would be a White mask, Color, and White on top to give a blinking effect.
 We can increase or decrease the effect with the amplitude option.

-The extra option to "put ink in white pixels" below the modes reduces pixels that are in the images by adding white ink.
+- The extra option to "Put ink in white pixels" below the modes reduces the pixels that are in the images by adding white ink.